 Unlike a car or truck, motorcycles offer little to no protection during a crash.
 Unfortunately, due to their size and the inattention of other drivers, motorcycles are often not seen until it is too late to avoid a collision.
 When the driver of a car or truck fails to see a motorcycle, the results can be catastrophic.
 Whether the accident is caused by another vehicle turning in front of an oncoming motorcycle, sideswiping a motorcycle while changing lanes, or striking a motorcycle from behind, a motorcycle vs. car collision often results in devastating injuries.

-When a Pasadena motorcycle accident attorney starts a new case, their first step should be to review the facts of the accident carefully to identifying any potential sources of evidence.
-All available evidence, such as witness statements, or video recordings from nearby businesses, photos of the scene or vehicles involved should be collected and secured.
-This is important in all motor vehicle collision, but even more so with a motorcycle accident.
-Because of the negative stereotypes involved with Motorcycles and their riders, we find that insurance companies and defendants often try to accuse the rider of reckless behavior and blame him for the collision.
+When a Pasadena motorcycle accident attorney starts a new case, their first step should be to review the facts of the accident carefully to identify any potential sources of evidence.
+All available evidence, such as witness statements, or video recordings from nearby businesses, photos of the scene and the vehicles involved should be collected and secured.
+This is important in all motor vehicle collisions, but even more so with a motorcycle accident.
+Because of the negative stereotypes involved with motorcycles and their riders, we find that insurance companies and defendants often try to accuse the rider of reckless behavior and blame him for the collision.